 Edge support is not necessary for guest mattresses, but it will be more comfortable for your guests, especially for those who move around a lot when sleeping.
-In addition, edge support minimizes one’s risk of falling from the bed.
+In addition, edge support with a proper base can help minimize one’s risk of falling from the bed.

 Since your mattress has to cater to all your guests’ needs, you need to consider their various sleeping positions.
 It is a little bit difficult to predict who will be sleeping in your guestroom, but you can choose a mattress that suits all kinds of sleepers.
 For instance, hybrid mattresses and latex mattresses are ideal for side sleepers, back sleepers, and stomach sleepers because they offer both support and comfort.
 Additionally, they offer soft contouring.

 Durability is highly dependent on the type of mattress you choose.
 Additionally, it depends on how well you take care of it.
 Your guest mattress may not be in use too often, but you still need to keep it in good shape.

 Latex foam mattresses are very durable, so you should consider buying them.
 Other durable mattress types are: memory foam mattresses, hybrid mattresses, and innerspring mattresses.

 You may also want to invest in a good mattress protector as it can extend the lifespan of your mattress.
 Additionally, you want the mattress on the right kind of bed frame.
 Using wrong bed frames makes mattresses sag faster.

 Mattress types that are suitable for guest rooms